 Hawaiian Koa Wood

-When Hawaiian Koa is used in building a sound box, it produces a warm-bright, sound, with a rich beautiful tone.
+When Hawaiian Koa wood is used in building a sound box, it produces a warm-bright sound with a rich beautiful tone.
 It has a beautiful clear sound, with sweet ringing overtones and medium-brightness of tone-color.
-A Koa harp will fill a good sized room with rich warm, and full sound
+A Koa harp will fill a good sized room with rich, warm, and full sound.

 The color can vary quite a bit, from honey-amber-golden brown, with highly figured golden-brown and silver purplish-grey bands of color and movement.
 It is of varied grain with figures of lighter and darker steaks of color all mixed together.
 Koa is a heavier wood than Walnut or Cherry, but is also lighter in weight than Rock Maple.
 It is very strong, and the combination of the sound and color are un-beatable.